Broad Appeal Specialty Housing (BASH)

 BASH provides a USP.

-There are so many similar housing products available that most housing complexes have no distinct market position that is discernable to potential tenants.
+There are so many similar housing products available that most housing complexes have no distinct market position that is discernable to potential residents.
 Through specialty features, BASH provides a cost-effective, high-value unique selling proposition in a highly homogeneous market where it is next to impossible to stand out.

 A combination of recent trends—including more people working from home, decreased loyalty to employers, lower marriage and birth rates, increased isolation and diminished local ties—has resulted in a new metatrend: People are more mobile than ever before.
 Applied to the housing market, this means that more people can and will move to a new home or even a new area if given a compelling reason to do so.